 Third Party Websites

 Parts of our Website contain links to third party websites (“Third Party Websites”) for your convenience and information.
 If you use these links, you will leave the Website.
 When you access a Third Party Website, please understand that we do not control the content of that Third Party Website and are not responsible for the privacy practices of that Third Party Website.

 All networks connected to the Internet communicate in “IP” (Internet Protocol), which is a technical standard that allows data to be transmitted between two devices.
 “TCP/IP” (Transmission Control Protocol/Internet Protocol) is responsible for making sure messages get from one host to another and that the messages are understood.
 An IP address is a string of code which identifies your personal computer and tells the Internet that you are connected.

 The Website does not automatically store or capture personal data except for logging your IP address.
 This information is not retained after you have logged off.
 We do not link information automatically logged in this way by any means with personal data about specific individuals.

-Under the Data Protection Act 1998, we have to provide you, as a “data subject” with a readable copy of all personal data which we may hold about you, within 40 days of receiving your written request for us to provide it.
-The Data Protection Act 1998 allows us to charge a fee of £10 pounds for this.
-Evidence or proof of your identity (for example, a copy of your passport, driver’s licence or current bills) will be required.
+Under the Data Protection Act 1998, we have to provide you, as a “data subject” with a readable copy of all personal data which we may hold about you, we will do this within one month of receiving your written request for us to provide it, in most cases we will not charge for this request.
+However, if we feel that the request is manifestly unfounded or excessive then we may apply a charge or refuse the request.
+Evidence or proof of your identity (for example, a copy of your passport, driver’s licence or current bills) will be required for any data requests.

 It is both in our interest and yours to store and process accurate personal data.
 If the data we hold about you is inaccurate in any way, where appropriate, you may have your personal data corrected by us on request by having it: